tjwalkr3/anki-desktop-docker/README.md

 ## Files in This Repo

 ### `Dockerfile`
-Builds the container with Anki 25.02.7 You can change the Anki version, but compatibility may vary.
+Builds the container with the Anki launcher, which automatically downloads the latest version of Anki on first-run.

-### `docker_installation`
-Contains commands to install Docker on Ubuntu.

 ### `cleanup`
 Helps clean up system resources.
 Anki seems to have a memory leak—on systems with only 1GB RAM, the container might become unresponsive after ~1 day.
 You can use `cron` to run cleanup every 12h.

 ### `backup`
 Uses `curl` to call AnkiConnect (on port 8765) to create a backup.
 Schedule this with `cron` for daily backups.
+Backups are available in the

 ### `sync`
 Also uses `curl` to call AnkiConnect.
 It forces a sync and optionally reschedules cards (useful with FSRS + AnkiDroid combo).